-We maintain a 401(k) profit sharing plan, or 401(k) plan for our employees.
+We maintain a 401(k) profit sharing plan, or 401(k) plan, for our employees.
 Our named executive officers are eligible to participate in the 401(k) plan on the same basis as our other employees.
 The 401(k) plan is intended to qualify as a tax-qualified plan under Section 401(k) of the Internal Revenue Code, or the Code.
-The 401(k) plan provides that each participant may contribute up to the lesser of 75% of his or her compensation or the statutory limit, which was \$18,000 for calendar year 2017.
-Participants who are 50 years old or older can also make "catch-up" contributions, which in calendar year 2017 was up to an additional \$6,000, above the statutory limit.
-Our compensation committee provided a match during 2017 of 100% of an employee's contribution up to 3% of such employee's base salary and an additional match of 50% of such employee's contribution for the next 2% of such employee's base salary.
+The 401(k) plan provides that each participant may contribute up to the lesser of 75% of his or her compensation or the statutory limit, which was \$18,500 for calendar year 2018.
+Participants who are 50 years old or older can also make "catch-up" contributions, which in calendar year 2018 was up to an additional \$6,000, above the statutory limit.
 Participant contributions are held and invested, pursuant to the participant's instructions, by the plan's trustee.